jessicachitas/arkmq-org.github.io/content/en/docs/help/bundle.md

 ## About the Operator Lifecycle Manager (OLM)

 The [Operator Lifecycle Manager](https://olm.operatorframework.io/) can help users to install and manage operators.
-The ArtemisCloud operator can be built into a bundle image and installed into OLM.
+The ArkMQ operator can be built into a bundle image and installed into OLM.

 ## Building